PostHog/posthog.com/contents/handbook/growth/sales/overview.md

 Our primary commercial focus is on customer success, not pushing sales through.
 We work with a smaller number of leads, but we know that the leads we receive are already pre-qualified and genuinely interested in potentially using PostHog.

-## Target customer for Scale
+## Target customer for self-hosting

 We believe that Scale has the greatest value for the following type of PostHog customer:

 - Technical - engineers or technical product managers
-- Mid- to high-volume - likely 100k-1m+ monthly events
+- Mid- to high-volume - likely 1m+ monthly events
-- Strong desire to self host - devtools, privacy needs, or brand needs
+- Strong desire to self-host - devtools, privacy needs, or brand needs
-- Need the wider platform - SDKs, exports to data lakes, and/or feature flags on top of core analytics

-Our current plan for Scale is to focus on these customers, as they will benefit the most.
+In addition, customers looking at the Enterprise plan will:
+- Be high-volume - at a minimum over 10m monthly events
+- Want to login via their enterprise SSO for compliance reasons
+- Need a strong project permissions model
+- Require enterprise-level support in the deployment and running of PostHog

 ## Our values